 Statements of Professional Standards Policy Applicable to Ethics Proceedings 21

-Part One - General Provisions Relating to Ethics
+Part One - General Provisions Relating to Ethics 29

 Section 1 - Definitions Relating to Ethics

-Section 2 - Qualification for Tribunal
+Section 2 - Qualification for Tribunal .
+30

-Section 3 - Duty to Give Evidence
+Section 3 - Duty to Give Evidence .
+31

-Section 4 - Right of Counsel to Appear
+Section 4 - Right of Counsel to Appear .
+31

-Section 5 - Witnesses
+Section 5 - Witnesses .
+32

-Section 6 - Conduct of Hearing
+Section 6 - Conduct of Hearing .
+32

 Section 7 - Notices

 Section 8 - Interpretations of Bylaws

 Section 9 - Waiver

 Section 10 - Communication and Clerical

-Section 10 - Communication and Glerical

-·
+Section 11 - Attempt to Influence Tribunal .
+33

-Part Two - Membership Duties and Their Enforcement
+Part Two - Membership Duties and Their Enforcement 35

-Section 12 - Duties of Membership
+Section 12 - Duties of Membership .
+35

-Section 13 - Power to Take Disciplinary Action
+Section 13 - Power to Take Disciplinary Action .
+35

 Section 14 - Nature of Discipline

-Section 15 - Selection and Appointment of the Grievance Committee 37
+Section 15 - Selection and Appointment of the Grievance Committee .
+37

 Section 16 - Selection and Appointment of the

-Professional Standards Committee 38
+Professional Standards Committee .
+37

 Part Three - The Grievance Committee 39

-Section 17 - Authority
+Section 17 - Authority .
+39

-Section 18 - Function
+Section 18 - Function .
+39

-Section 19 - Review of Ethics Complaint
+Section 19 - Review of Ethics Complaint .
+39

-·

-Part Four - The Ethics Hearing
+Part Four - The Ethics Hearing 43

 Section 20 - Initiating an Ethics Hearing

 Section 21 - Ethics Hearing

 Section 22 - Decision of Hearing Panel

-Section 23 - Action of the Board of Directors
+Section 23 - Action of the Board of Directors .
+48

-Section 24 - Initial Action by Directors 51
+Section 24 - Initial Action by Directors .
+51

 Section 25 - Preliminary Judicial Determination Prior to

-Imposition of Discipline 51
+Imposition of Discipline .
+51

 Appendix I to Part Four - Role of the Board of Directors in

-Reviewing and Ratifying Ethics Hearing Panel Decisions 52
+Reviewing and Ratifying Ethics Hearing Panel Decisions .
+52

 Appendix II to Part Four - Appropriate Interpretation of

-"Pertinent Facts" as Used in Article 2 of the Code of Ethics 53
+"Pertinent Facts" as Used in Article 2 of the Code of Ethics .
+53

-Appendix III to Part Four - Responsibility of Member Boards with - 4
+Appendix III to Part Four - Responsibility of Member Boards with

-Respect to Article 10 of the Code of Ethics 54
+Respect to Article 10 of the Code of Ethics .
+54

-Appendix IV to Part Four - Rationale of F.C.
+Appendix IV to Part Four - Rationale of

-Declaratory Relief Procedure 56
+Declaratory Relief Procedure .
+56

 Appendix V to Part Four - Ethics Hearing Checklist with

-Administrative Time Frames 5/
+Administrative Time Frames .
+5/

 Appendix VI to Part Four - Cooperative Enforcement of the 00

 Code of Ethics

-Appendix VIII to Part Four Sanctioning Guidelines 05
+Appendix VIII to Part Four Procedures for Consideration of .
+00

 Appendix VIII to Part Four-Procedures for Consideration of

-Alleged Violations of Article IV, Section 2, Bylaws, 70

-National Association of Realtors® 70
+Alleged Violations of Article IV, Section 2, Bylaws, National Association of Realtors® 70

+INATIONAL ASSOCIATION OF HEALIUNS